Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 Bond requirement

-May be waived by will or by court order
+May be waived by the will or by court order.

-Often required unless waived by all heirs in writing
+Often required unless all heirs waive it in writing.

 Both roles carry equal legal accountability to the court, creditors, and beneficiaries.
-The source of appointment and the distribution roadmap differ; the obligations to all parties do not.
+The source of appointment and the distribution roadmap differ.
+The duties to all parties do not.

 Letters of Special Administration and Administration with Will Annexed

-California probate recognizes two specialized forms of letters for situations where standard appointments are delayed, incomplete, or impractical.
+California probate recognizes two specialized forms of letters.
+Each applies when standard appointments are delayed, incomplete, or impractical.

 Letters of Special Administration

-Letters of Special Administration grant limited authority for specific or urgent tasks before general Letters are issued.
-Common situations include preserving perishable assets, meeting an imminent filing deadline, or managing a financial emergency that cannot wait for the full probate process.
+Letters of Special Administration grant limited authority for specific or urgent tasks before general letters are issued.
+Common reasons include preserving perishable assets, meeting an imminent filing deadline, or handling a financial emergency that cannot wait for the full probate process.

 Special administration authority is narrowly defined by the court order that creates it.
-These letters terminate automatically or are superseded when general Letters Testamentary or Letters of Administration are issued.
+These letters end automatically or are replaced when general Letters Testamentary or Letters of Administration are issued.

 Letters of Administration with Will Annexed